jb-ut/NBA_final_project/README.md

 Deliverable 2:

-- Storyboard on a Google Slide(s) - Link ????
+- Storyboard on a Google Slide(s) - These are preliminary shots in powerpoint that will be bar charts Tableau Dasboards.  https://docs.google.com/presentation/d/156rbFzQtR6N_mrGVzII4gpKUENtHjqFAMoQHAVrRbM0/edit#slide=id.ge68a6a7707_0_23

 - Description of the tool(s) that will be used to create the final dashboard - This project utilized Tableau storyboards which is a a sequence of visualizations that work together to convey information of the history and different milestones of the project.